abdulwaheed76/practices/README.md

     1. **1 wireframe**
     1. **1 dbDesign** - in `.dot` language and file.
 Be approved via PR
     1. **1 flowDiagram** - in `.dot` language and file.
 Be approved via PR
+    1. **1 scenarios / 1 iBKskeliton** - Create empty functions in `-test` project.
+       Initial source of these
-    1. **1 scenarios** - No scenarios should be left here.
+       will be the `0 scenarios`.
+No scenarios should be left here.
 Cover all extensively.
+       If you think that something needs to be added here, do so in scenario .md files in `-info` project as well as in `-test` project in .ts files.
+       Doer, pair and sto should tally tests in `-info` .md files and `-test` .ts files.
+       Both should be same.
        Definition and litmus test of complete scenario set: Whatever action/reaction/step is executable by end user/system/by natural factors is a scenario.
     3. **1 finalWbs** - Same as described above but extensive and final for the next level.